Year End Clearance

 • V6 has poor fuel efficiency

-• Interior outdated
+• Interior design is outdated

-• Limited tow capacity
+• Limited towing capacity compared to competitors

 2020 Toyota Tacoma